2,000 years of history

 Provence without donkeys would be a less lovely place!
 And we are reminded of this by Alphonse Daudet, the French novelist and playright …

 Our donkeys no longer bear loads – they merely serve as a reminder of a beautiful bygone Provence!
-Our two donkeys Marius and Manon – contemplative and slightly nostalgic – have lived on the estate for more than 15 years, and they are a delight!
+Our two donkeys Cigale and Fourmi – contemplative and slightly nostalgic – have lived on the estate for more than 15 years, and they are a delight!

-Landmarks in the Aix area and throughout France were carved from blocks of stone extracted from Calissanne’s quarries.
-The quarries were worked from the Iron Age (Prehistory to Protohistory) until the eve of World War One.
+Famous landmarks in the Aix region and many more such buildings exemplifying France’s architectural heritage were once hewn from blocks of stone excavated from the Calissanne quarries.
+These quarries were worked from the Iron Age (prehistory to protohistory) until the eve of the First World War.

 Calissanne’s pure white limestone is renowned for its quality.

-- In Aix-en-Provence, Saint-Sauveur Cathedral and most of the city’s fountains;
+- In Aix-en-Provence, St-Sauveur Cathedral and most of the city’s fountains

-- In Marseille, the Church of Notre-Dame de la Garde (architect: Espérendieu), the Palais Longchamp and the Palais du Pharo;
+- In Marseille, the Church of Notre-Dame de la Garde, designed by the architect Espérendieu, the Palais Longchamp and the Palais Pharo

-- In Lançon en Provence, all the buildings of Château Calissanne, which we invite you to discover…
+- In Lançon-Provence, all the buildings at Château Calissanne, which we invite you to discover…

 Today, the quarries are still clearly visible, carved from the craggy cliffs.